 (h) change in Applicable Law; or

-(i) any event or circumstance to the extent it is beyond the reasonable control of the relevant party, in respect of which clause 20 will apply.
+(j) any event or circumstance to the extent it is beyond the reasonable control of the relevant party, in respect of which clause 21 of these Terms and Conditions will apply.

-all Intellectual Property Rights arising, or which subsist in materials created, in relation to the delivery of the Apprenticeship under this Agreement and any Call off.
+all Intellectual Property Rights arising, or which subsist in materials created, in relation to the delivery of the Apprenticeship under these Terms and Conditions and any Call Off.

-the ESFA Funding Rules for the delivery of apprenticeships as may be amended from time to time and any other relevant procedures, rules and requirements from time to time laid down by the ESFA or any other relevant funder of the Training Provider including through any guidance notes.
+the ESFA Funding Rules for the delivery of apprenticeships as may be amended from time to time and any other relevant procedures, rules and requirements from time to time laid down by the ESFA or any other relevant funder of QA including through any guidance notes.

 “Intellectual Property Rights”

 all patents, petty patents, utility models, trademarks, design rights, applications for any of the foregoing, copyright, moral rights, database rights, trade or business names, domain names, website addresses whether registerable or otherwise (including applications for and the right to apply for registration of any such rights), and any similar rights in any country whether currently existing or created in the future, in each case for their full term together with any renewals or extensions.